 Fatigue is among the most common problems experienced by patients, occurring in approximately 90% of patients receiving treatment.9-10 Fatigue is disruptive and debilitating because it affects all aspects of life.
 Some patients report that fatigue is worse than nausea or pain that can be controlled with medications.9 Persistent fatigue can negatively affect quality of life because patients may have less energy to perform typical daily activities and activities they value.

 Causes and Assessment

-Fatigue is the overall feeling of being tired physically, mentally, and emotionally.8 Patients may describe fatigue as general weakness, persistent lack of energy, exhaustion, lack of motivation, and inability to concentrate.
+Fatigue is the overall feeling of being tired physically, mentally, and emotionally.9 Patients may describe fatigue as general weakness, persistent lack of energy, exhaustion, lack of motivation, and inability to concentrate.
 Contributing factors to fatigue include pain, anemia, psychological distress, sleep disturbance, nutritional deficiency, prescription medications, and cancer treatment.
 Chemotherapy agents may cause changes in blood count levels.
-Platinum-based chemotherapy agents, taxanes, and pemetrexed may cause anemia and fatigue symptoms in lung cancer patients.4,10,11 Fatigue can linger for 1 to 7 years after cancer treatment has been completed.11 A change in breathing capacity may cause fatigue.
+Platinum-based chemotherapy agents, taxanes, and pemetrexed may cause anemia and fatigue symptoms in lung cancer patients.5,11-12 Fatigue can also linger for multiple years after cancer treatment has been completed.12 A change in breathing capacity may cause fatigue.
 For those who have undergone surgery, breathing capacity could be impaired and can lead to fatigue and lack of energy.